Ali Benomar

 Ali Benomar (born 9 May 1988) is Dutch retired footballer who played as a midfielder.

 Club career

 Born in Rotterdam to Moroccan parents, Benomar played professionally for NAC Breda, making his debut against FC Twente in a February 2009 Eredivisie match.

 He moved into amateur football to play for IFC Ambacht and joined Nieuwerkerk in summer 2012.
+He also played for Deltasport, Poortugaal and BVCB Bergschenhoek.